 Mother, May I Swim?

-The purpose of this research is to construct a theoretical framework that supports the development of swim-efficacy for African-American women.
-The results from this study will aid in implementing culturally relevant swim curriculum and pedagogy for communities across the African Diaspora.
+This study explores the swimming experiences of African-American mothers because they are often powerful influencers who can impact the attitudes, values, and beliefs of the next generation.
+The purpose of this study was to construct a theoretical framework that supports the development of swim-efficacy for African-American women.
+The results from this study will aid in implementing culturally relevant and engaging swim programs for predominately African-American communities.

 Northside Houses of Worship Preservation Project